-We study efficiency by comparing tGNN with models on Cora on a CPU over 10 runtimes, and compare the number of model paramterts, number of training epochs per second, and accuracy.
+We study and compare CP pooling with classical pooling methods on Cora on a CPU over 10 runtimes, and compare the number of model paramterts, number of training epochs per second, and accuracy.
 Sampling means we sample ’3’ neighbors for each node or we use ’Full’ neighborhood.